xHotShotsx/Typology/Socionics/Models/Models-A-G/Element (Information) Dichotomies.md

 # Preface

 - The set of information elements can be defined via dichotomy systems under which the kindred intertype relation is invariant when mapped to a vector space induced by the system.
-Although all 16 "Varlawend" dichotomy systems preserve the orbital 2-cocycle, orbital preservation alone is insuffici
+Although all 16 "Varlawend" dichotomy systems preserve the orbital 2-cocycle, orbital preservation alone is insufficient to guarantee kindred invariance.
+Among these systems, only two fix the kindred relation.
+In each of these systems, a heptad of dichotomies suffices
 - Alternatively, if you isolate the information metabolism elements (IMEs) as a unique set then there will still be 7 dichotomies, per system of dichotomies, in order to differentiate them distinctly.